github-linguist/linguist/README.md

   - perl
 ```
 Any of the extensions defined are valid but the first in this array should be the most popular.

-Almost all bug fixes or new language additions should come with some additional code samples.
-Just drop them under [`samples/`](https://github.com/github/linguist/tree/master/samples) in the correct subdirectory and our test suite will automatically test them.
-In most cases you shouldn't need to add any new assertions.

-To update the `samples.json` after adding new files to [`samples/`](https://github.com/github/linguist/tree/master/samples):

-    bundle exec rake samples

 ### Testing